How Does the Instagram Algorithm Work in 2023?

 What exactly is the Instagram algorithm?
 As put by Professor Jory Denny, an algorithm is “a series of instructions telling a computer how to transform a set of facts about the world into useful information.”

-In this specific situation, the Instagram algorithm is a set of instructions translating the type of content you’re interested in.
-The goal of this algorithm is to keep users on the Instagram platform, so it wants to provide you with content similar to the content you’ve already shown interest in.
+For this specific platform, the Instagram algorithm is a set of instructions that translate the type of content you’re interested in.
+The goal of this algorithm is to keep you on the Instagram platform, so it wants to provide you with content similar to the content you’ve already shown interest in.

 How Does the Instagram Algorithm Work?